 Wall boards: 50 years.
 Frame: 5 years.

-Glacier Bay National Park in Alaska helped design this cedar Pan Abode toilet.
-This building is a TTS Decompose toilet building; it is very robust and perfect for grizzly country.
+Glacier Bay National Park in Alaska helped design this robust cedar Pan Abode toilet building.
+It can withstand a very high snow load and is perfect for grizzly country.

 Pre-fabricated cedar construction